deepal-emipro/test-docs/docs/v16/progressive-web-app-pwa.md

 ### **Configurations**

 To make your website work like native apps via PWA, we need to configure certain things in the Odoo.
-Navigate to Website / Configurations / Settings and go to Emipro Website PWA section.
+Navigate to Website / Configurations / websites and select any website and go to PWA section.
 You will come across various fields.

 * PWA: Enable the checkbox to make your Odoo Website ready to work like a native app.